7-Day Thimphu Tshechu Festival Travel Plan For 2024 | Druk Asia

 Arrival in Paro, Bhutan

-Folk Heritage Museum - Dedicated to connecting people to the Bhutanese rural past though exhibition of artifacts used in rural households.
+Folk Heritage Museum: Dedicated to connecting people to the Bhutanese rural past by exhibiting artefacts used in rural households.

-Institute of Zorig Chusum - Commonly known as the Painting School, or the School of the Thirteen Arts, the Institute offers you a glimpse of novices learning 13 traditional arts and crafts of Bhutan.
+Institute of Zorig Chusum: Commonly known as the Painting School or the School of the Thirteen Arts, the Institute offers a glimpse of novices learning 13 traditional arts and crafts of Bhutan.
 It is a hands-on trip for you.
-Enjoy few moments with future artists of the country.
+Enjoy a few moments with future artists of the country.

 Day 2